dready92/PHP-on-Couch/README.md

 With the new release of 2.0, the master branch will support only this version and the next one.

 ###Devlopments
 If you want to get involved, feel free to fork this branch and make a pull request.
 We can discuss of the new feature together and split the works.
-For the organization and developments, I created a Taiga project that you can find [here](https://tree.taiga.io/project/alexiscote19-php-on-couch/).
+Simply create an issue and we will discuss on it.

 To access PHP-on-Couch for CouchDB 1.6.1, please visit [this link](https://github.com/popojargo/PHP-on-Couch/tree/1.6.1).